Initiatives for Climate Change

 Initiatives as an institutional investor

-We have clarified our basic concept on climate change in our ESG Investment Policy and are taking the following actions in order to promote the decarbonization of our investment portfolio.
+We have clarified our basic concept on climate change in our Sustainable Investment Policy and are taking the following actions in order to promote the decarbonization of our investment portfolio.

 ●Implementation of ESG integration